wso2/security-tools/internal/support-jira-announcement-tool/README.md

 # Support JIRA announcement tool

 This tool is implemented to avoid duplicate JIRA tickets getting created during monthly security announcements.
 There are two shell scripts.
 It automates the ticket creation instead of using the browser based application.
 By running these scripts, first it obtains the list of customer projects and then iterates through all prjoects creating a ticket in each.

-It also created a log file with the log history of ticket creation.
+Before creating the ticket, it first creates a sample ticket and asks cyour confirmation to proceed.
+If you are satisfied with the sample ticket created, you can press 'Y' to continue.
+If not the process will terminate.
+By running this tool, It also creates a log file with the log history of ticket creation.

-## Configurations
+###  Configurations

 In order to run the first script (get-projects.sh) :